 The relative lack of detailed information in the periods which have been covered so far has resulted in a narrative which has been predominantly time-based.
 However, there is significantly more information on the period from the Norman Conquest through to the Restoration of the Monarchy in 1660, and this has allowed what follows to be more theme-based rather than strictly time-based.

 The City of London, as we shall now call it rather than Lundenburh, was initially the area inside the Roman walls.
 It formed the original core of today’s metropolis.
 As it grew, the City began to expand outside the walls.
 Westminster, two miles to the west, became the seat of royal power, leading to the road between it and the City being dotted with the grand houses of nobles and bishops, followed almost inevitably in the 17th century by the development of the West End where more nobles and courtiers set up their London homes.
-Craftsmen, their families and their apprentices who were eventually unable to afford to live in the City of London were forced to seek accommodation to the east of the City.
+Those craftsmen, their families and their apprentices who were eventually unable to afford to live in the City of London were forced to seek accommodation and business premises to the east of the City.

 The City of London